 Much like ancient Rome, Seattle likes to portray itself as a city founded on seven hills.
 Among these fabled ‘Seven Hills of Seattle‘ is Queen Anne, which, due to its close proximity to downtown Seattle, has long been on my radar as a desirable urban hiking destination.
 Last week I made the trek and today I’m blogging about it…

-This 5.6 mile walk, which begins and ends at Westlake Center (see map below), leaves downtown along 4th Avenue, heading through Belltown to the Space Needle, then crosses the Seattle Center.
-After exiting the Seattle Center I like to make a pit stop on Roy Street at McMenamins Queen Anne brewpub (more about that later).
-From Roy Street the heart-pounding ascent of Queen Anne Hill begins in earnest.
+This 5.6 mile walk, which begins and ends at Westlake Center (map), leaves downtown along 4th Avenue through Belltown to the Space Needle, then crosses the Seattle Center.
+After crossing the Seattle Center I like to make a pit stop on Roy Street at McMenamins Queen Anne brewpub (more about that later).
+From McMenamins go west on Roy Street to Queen Anne Avenue.
+At this intersection you find Counterbalance Park: An Urban Oasis.
+And from here the heart-pounding ascent of Queen Anne Hill begins in earnest.

 Queen Anne Avenue’s 8 blocks from the bottom of the hill (at Roy Street) to the top (at Galer Street) are notorious throughout Seattle for being if not the absolute steepest in the city, certainly the steepest for its length.
 The average grade along this roughly half mile stretch is just over 10% however some sections, notably the block between Prospect Street and Highland Drive (at almost 20%), are much steeper.
 This is why I refer to the ascent of Queen Anne Hill as ‘heart-pounding.’